mzemel/mzemel.github.io/_posts/projects/2019-05-10-building-monarchs.md

 To make things more complicated, after the deaths of Ferdinand and Isabella, the unified crowns of Castile, Aragon, and Leon passed to their grandson, the Holy Roman Emperor Charles V.  In keeping with the ethos of not representing vassal states independently, I decided to start with Charles V passing the Spanish throne to his son Philip II, who did not have any direct involvement with the Holy Roman Empire.

-I was on the fence about including Franco who, besides being a monster, was not technically a monarch.
+I was on the fence about including Franco who, besides being a douche, was not technically a monarch.
 He re-established the monarchy, though, and played a critical role in how we understand Spain today.
 Much moreso than other interregnum leaders, such as Oliver Cromwell.

 ## France

-When does France start?

-There were Kings of the Franks before Charlemagne (the Merovingian line, for example) but the nation-state of France evolved much later.
-Charlemagne, at the height of his power, controlled what is now considered Germany, Northern Italy, and the low countries (Belgium and the Netherlands).
-His son, Louis the Pious, struggled to keep that land together and, when he died, the land was split into three large kingdoms:
+There were kings of the Franks before Charlemagne (the Merovingian line) but French national identity and a "King of France" didn't come about until much later.
+Charlemagne, at the height of his power, controlled what would later be the Holy Roman Empire, Italy, and the low countries.
+After the death of his son, the land was split three ways.

 <img src="assets/img/monarchs/europe_843.png" style="display:block; margin-left: auto; margin-right: auto; width: 50%;" />

-The western kingdom, West Francia, goes to Charles the Bald (and eventually becomes France); East Francia goes to Louis the German (and eventually becomes Germany); Lotharingia, the middle kingdom, goes to Lothair.
-A couple generations later, Charles the Fat inherits East Francia, Lotharingia, and West Francia giving him control over as much land as Charlemagne.
-When he dies, however, the land is split 5 ways.
+The western kingdom, West Francia, went to Charles the Bald and closely aligns with modern France.
+East Francia goes to Louis the German, becoming Germany.
+Lotharingia, the middle slice which includes Italy, goes to Lothair.

+A couple generations later, East Francian king Charles the Fat inherits Lotharingia and West Francia, but things are split 5 ways upon his death.

+Obviously, it's not easy to say what is and is not "France".

-Originally, I had France not starting with Charles the Bald, since he is crowned Emperor of the Romans.
-Instead, I started with his son, Louis the Stammerer, even though his descendant Charles III is also crowned King of the Romans.
-However, for simplicity, I decided to start with the founder of the Carolingian dynasty, Pepin the Short.
+Originally, I wanted to skip Charles the Bald, since he was crowned Emperor of the Romans, instead starting with his son who was not.
+However that son's descendant, Charles III, was also crowned Emperor and, for simplicity, I simply opted to start with the founder of the Carolingian dynasty, Pepin the Short.

-The boundaries of France change perhaps the most dramatically over time, from a low-point during the Angevin empire
+Arguably the most interesting of modern states, the boundaries of France change perhaps the most dramatically over time from a low-point during the English Angevin Empire

 <img src="assets/img/monarchs/1180.jpg" style="display:block; margin-left:auto; margin-right:auto; width:50%;" />